e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 3. **Are you building something that feels finished above and beyond?** Is this a professional feeling solution or a DIY project?
 Is your product clean and easily deployable?
 Is it finished, polished?
 Is it intuitive?
 Does it handle edge cases or crashes at every side step?
-No one wants to spend money to get more work before collecting the benefits.
+No one will spend money on something that doesn't feel trustworthy.
+No one wants to spend money on something that requires more work before collecting the benefits.

 Every customer goes through a "build or buy" moment when they look for a new product.
-In reality, it's more "Build, buy or change nothing".
+In reality, it's more **"Build, buy or change nothing"**.
 You want your product to bring so much value on the buy side - because you've solved so much of the problem - that it's a no-brainer to buy.

 Let's take a few examples:

 - A drone or robot without smart batteries, may very well check 1/ and 2/ but won't check 3/.
 On the 2/ though, you are bringing a hidden operational cost to manage these batteries.

-- A product management tool that is hyper simplified, focused and beautiful may check 2/ and 3/ but won't check 1/ as people are most likely already familiar with either Excel or Google sheet.
+- A product management tool that is hyper simplified, focused and beautiful may check 2/ and 3/ but won't check 1/ as people are most likely already familiar with either Excel, Google sheet or some other already deployed universal tool.

-- A payment system that uses blockchain but requires to understand which chain to use, establish crypto wallet, store pass phrase may check 1/ and 3/ but may not check 2/ as it could bring a significant training and operational cost.
+- A payment system that uses a blockchain but requires to understand which chain to use, establish crypto wallet, store pass phrase may check 1/ and 3/ but may not check 2/ as it could bring a significant training and operational cost.

 #### The Nature of Disruption

 Disruption is in practice simpler than the myth the term tends to carry.
-To disrupt, your product needs to do either or both of these things:
+To disrupt, your product needs to do either or both of these things in a disruptable market:

 1. Achieving similar or better results as before but at a **radically** lower cost (time and money) and **larger** scale - Think about the printing press.
 2. Achieving **drastically** better results (more & faster) as before by leveraging a **brand-new** way of doing the work that has never been done before - Think about inspecting assets with a drone.